-Panel A reports that R^2 for the full model is 4.95%, which is slightly higher than the sixfactor model of 4.56% in Table 4.
-In the second row, if one of factors is dropped from the seven-factor model, the R^2 is less affected by liquidity (0.26%) and lagged returns (0.35%) and more by momentum.
+Panel A reports that R2 for the full model is 4.95%, which is slightly higher than the six-factor model of 4.56% in Table 4.
+In the second row, if one of factors is dropped from the seven-factor model, the R2 is less affected by liquidity (0.26%) and lagged returns (0.35%) and more by momentum.
 Therefore, by including the new monthly reversal factor as a control, the importance of momentum remains the same as in our previous results.
 Panel B shows the percentage of months in which each factor is statistically significant.
 The market factor is significant in 49% of sample months.
-Amongst other characteristics, the momentum factor has the highest percentage ratio at 53% indicating that it is relatively more important than others.
+Amongst other characteristics, the momentum factor has the highest percentage ratio at 53% indicating that it is more important than others.
 In contrast, the characteristics of liquidity and lagged returns are significant in only 28% and 13% of sample months respectively.
 The second last row tests the null hypothesis that each of the monthly factor returns is zero.
 The results show that we can reject this null hypothesis for all seven factors.
-The evidence that the importance of the momentum characteristic is robust to the monthly reversal factor suggests that investors are likely to make investment decisions according to past price trends.